Jays' Sanchez placed on DL for 3rd time in '17

 Sanchez, who led the American League with a 3.00 ERA last season, is 0-1 with a 3.33 ERA this season.

-The Blue Jays also announced that catcher Russell Martin had been activated off the disabled list, right-hander Cesar Valdez was recalled from Triple-A Buffalo, and center fielder Kevin Pillar is back from his two-game suspension for making a homophobic comment toward an Atlanta Braves pitcher.
+The Blue Jays also announced that catcher Russell Martin had been activated off the disabled list, right-hander Cesar Valdez was recalled from Triple-A Buffalo and center fielder Kevin Pillar is back from his two-game suspension for making a homophobic comment toward an Atlanta Braves pitcher.

 In corresponding moves, catcher Mike Ohlman has been designated for assignment and outfielder Dwight Smith Jr. was optioned to Buffalo.